RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-recovery.md

 the cluster stops responding to client connections.
 When this happens, you must recover the cluster to restore the connections.

-You can also do cluster recovery to reset cluster nodes to troubleshoot issues, or in a case of active/passive failover.
+You can also perform cluster recovery to reset cluster nodes, to troubleshoot issues, or in a case of active/passive failover.

 {{% note %}}
 To recover the cluster data, you must store the cluster data on [persistent disks]({{< relref "/platforms/kubernetes/kubernetes-persistent-volumes.md" >}}) so that the data is not lost during recovery.